-Proof of each dependent's relationship to the covered member must be presented at the time of the initial application for coverage of that individual or upon request for confirmation of continued eligibility for coverage.
-The original document(s) (or certified copies), as specified below, must be presented to the Participating Employer's personnel office or its authorized agent, for verification of dependent status:
+Proof of each dependent's relationship to the employee/retiree must be presented at the time of the initial application for coverage of that individual or upon request for confirmation of continued eligibility for coverage.
+The original document(s) (or certified copies), as specified below, must be presented to the agency for verification of dependent status:

-- Marriage: Marriage Certificate and the first two pages of a covered member's most recent federal income tax return confirming claimed marital status. - Civil union: Civil Union Certificate and the first two pages of a covered member's most recent state income tax return confirming claimed status (where applicable). - Biological child: Long-form Birth Certificate. - Stepchild: Long-form Birth Certificate showing parent/child relationship between the covered member's spouse and child to be added. - Adoption: Notification of Placement for Adoption from the adoption agency or a certified copy of the adoption decree. - QMCSO: A valid Support Enforcement Order from the State Department of Social Services shall satisfy the above requirements for proof of relationship with regard to a minor child.
-In such case, the child must be added to the covered member's coverage, as ordered, with or without the consent of the covered member.
+• Marriage: Marriage Certificate and the first two pages of a covered member's most recent federal income tax return confirming claimed marital status.

+- Civil union: Civil Union Certificate and the first two pages of a covered member's most recent state income tax return confirming claimed status (where applicable). - Biological child: Long-form Birth Certificate. - Stepchild: Long-form Birth Certificate showing parent/child relationship between the covered member's spouse and child to be added. - Adoption: Notification of Placement for Adoption from the adoption agency or a certified copy of the adoption decree. - QMCSO: A valid Support Enforcement Order from the State Department of Social Services or a court of competent jurisdiction.
+In such case, the child must be added to the covered member's coverage, as ordered, with or without the consent of the covered member. - Custody of a minor child: Proof of guardianship or custody from a court of competent jurisdiction.
+The minor child must reside with the covered member to be eligible for enrollment and coverage under the Medical Benefit Plan.
+A custody agreement from another state will not be honored unless it has been approved by a State of Connecticut Court or the State of Connecticut Department of Children and Families.